ayush9009/Chat-Messaging/README.md

 MongoDB (local or cloud-based, e.g., MongoDB Atlas)

-Git

 Setup Instructions

-1. Clone the Repository
+Clone the Repository

 git clone

-2. Navigate to the Project Directory
+Navigate to the Project Directory

 cd

-3. Install Server Dependencies
+Install Server Dependencies

 npm install

-4. Set Up Environment Variables
+Set Up Environment Variables

 Create a .env file in the root directory and add the following: